f5devcentral/f5-professional-services/README.md

 | [f5-waf-quick-view](tools/f5-waf-quick-view)| This reports on some settings across BIG-IP ASM policies  |

 ## Utils
-The utils folder contains common commands used day to day for F5 technologies and cheatsheet on various anxialliary tools.
+The utils folder contains common commands used day to day in F5 technologies as well as cheatsheet and tips on various anxialliary tools.

 | Util                                         | Description |
 | ----------------------------------------------- | ----------- |